Revealing the Potential of the Immune System in Cancer

 Natural killer (NK) cells are the main effector cells of the innate immune system.11 Through engagement of an activating receptor, NK cells recognize tumor cells as nonself and target them for destruction.9

-Antigen-presenting cells (APCs) are innate immune cells that can act as central messengers between the innate and adaptive immune responses.1 Tumor cell death, which can be initiated by the innate immune system, can release signaling molecules, such as DNA, adenosine triphosphate (ATP), and proteins.13-16 These factors may cause APCs to initiate an adaptive immune response.13,16
+Antigen-presenting cells (APCs), such as dendritic cells, are innate immune cells that can act as central messengers between the innate and adaptive immune responses.1 Tumor cell death, which can be initiated by the innate immune system, can release signaling molecules, such as DNA, adenosine triphosphate (ATP), and proteins.13-16 These factors may cause APCs to initiate an adaptive immune response.13,16

 DNA or ATP released by dying tumor cells stimulates APCs to produce proinflammatory cytokines.
 These cytokines activate T cells and promote tumor inflammation.16,17 One mechanism by which APCs produce these cytokines is the formation of a protein complex known as the inflammasome.18,19 Inflammasome-activated cytokines can support antitumor function and survival in activated T cells involved in the adaptive immune response.16,18